tdownie0/music-theor-ease/topics/Fundamentals/ch3.md

 > In other languages implementing these access modifiers, the code may not run or compile at all when used
 > incorrectly.

-You see the other two properties actually return errors to us.
+It can be observed that the two other properties actually return errors to us.
 This is due to both `protected` and `private` having an increased set of conditions in order to be accessed.
 With `protected`, the property can only be directly accessed from within the class itself, or in a child class.
 Here we see in the `Kitten` class that it extends the `Cat` class.
 This means that Kitten inherits its definition and behavior from `Cat`.
 It is free to add additional properties and methods that it would like to use, but it will follow the parent's base template by default with Typescript.
-Other languages may require you to call a method to call the parent's constructor in its own constructor, which must be done if it requires arguments.
-You also have access to `public` and `protected` methods from the parent within child classes.
+Other languages may require us to use a method to call the parent's constructor in its own constructor, which must be done if it requires arguments.
+We also have access to `public` and `protected` methods from the parent within child classes.
 In the `Kitten` class we see a method `getKittenAge()` that accesses its `age` property through `this.age()`.
 This is done by calling `this.getAge()`, which accesses the method passed down from the parent.

 Since `protected` was used as an access modifier, both the property and method can be accessed.
 If instead this were `private`, this would not be the case, and we would get an error denying us access.
 We see here that the instance of `Kitten` (`testKitten`), calls the Cat class's `getAge()` successfully from within its method `getKittenAge()`.
-Since the `getAge()` method is called, this allows us to access the protected property.
+Our instance calls the `getKittenAge()` method, which allows us to access the protected property.
 We could not access the property otherwise from this instance without a method referring to it.
 This does not have to be a method from the parent, but instead could have just been a method in the Kitten class that used the statement `return this.age`, just like the `getAge()` method in the Cat class.
-You will also notice that `getSecretInfo()` does not have a access modifier key word next to it.
+It can also be noted that `getSecretInfo()` does not have a access modifier key word next to it.
 Due to this, the program will default to using `public`.

 Finally we get to `private`.
 As I assume you may expect, `private` adds more restricted behavior to our code.
 Private properties and methods can only be accessed from within the class they originated in.
 We see this in the call above, `testKitten.getBreed()`, which yields an error.
 This is due to the function being marked private.
 This prevents instances from calling the method, as well as child classes themselves.
 The next line below calls the same method, but this time on the original class it was defined on, `testCat.getBreed()`.
 It also receives